 Key rules

-- Copper NYM or YDY cable is mandatory.
+- Copper NYM or YDY cable is required.
 Aluminium is not used in new wiring.

-- Each consumer group goes on a separate breaker: sockets, lighting, power appliances.
+- Each consumer group must be on its own breaker: sockets, lighting, power appliances.

-- Cable runs without joints — whole lengths from box to point only.
+- Cable runs are made without joints — only full lengths from box to point.

-- Connections use WAGO connectors, crimp sleeves or solder.
-Twisted joints are prohibited.
+- Connections are made with WAGO connectors, crimp sleeves or solder.
+Twisted joints are not allowed.

-- Cable in conduit provides extra protection and allows future replacement.
+- Cable in conduit gives extra protection and makes future replacement possible.

-Warning: cable laying is responsible work.
-The wrong cross-section, a poor joint or a routing mistake leads to overheating, short circuits and fire.
-Leave it to a qualified electrician.
+Warning: cable laying is serious work.
+The wrong cross-section, a bad joint or a routing error can cause overheating, short circuits and fire.
+It should be done by a qualified electrician.

 What to prepare

-- Buy cable of the right size and length — or ask the technician to bring it.
+- Buy cable in the correct size and length — or ask the technician to bring it.

-- Back boxes fitted or ready for fitting.
+- Back boxes installed or ready to be installed.

 - Access to the consumer unit.

-- A layout plan for sockets and switches — if available.
+- A layout plan for sockets and switches — if you have one.

 A real case from Warsaw

-A full renovation of a two-room flat in Ursynow: old aluminium wiring and just two breakers for the whole flat.
+We had a full renovation of a two-room flat in Ursynow: old aluminium wiring and only two breakers for the entire flat.
 The client wanted separate circuits for the kitchen, bathroom, sockets and lighting.
-We laid about 80 metres of copper NYM cable: 3×2.5 for sockets, 3×1.5 for lighting, 3×4 for the oven and hob.
-All runs in conduit, WAGO connections in junction boxes.
-We installed a new consumer unit with RCBOs.
-The job took two days including chasing.
+We installed about 80 metres of copper NYM cable: 3×2.5 for sockets, 3×1.5 for lighting, 3×4 for the oven and hob.
+All runs were in conduit, with WAGO connections in junction boxes.
+We also fitted a new consumer unit with RCBOs.
+The whole job took two days including chasing (compatible with Legrand, Schneider Electric, ABB and similar).

 Frequently asked questions